* FTSEurofirst up 0.3 pct, CAC hits highest since 2008

 "Certainly holders of Vodafone tend to be institutional and will play the re-weight somewhat by the book.
 Re-investment back into the Vodafone stub itself is certainly occurring apace," Monument Securities director Andy Ash said.

-The FTSEurofirst 300 was set for its third straight week of gains, and investors remained positive on European stocks, with figures showing further brisk inflows into the region.
+The FTSEurofirst 300 posted its third straight week of gains, and investors remained positive on European stocks, with figures showing further brisk inflows into the region.

 A poll by Thomson Reuters Lipper of 102 U.S.-based funds invested in European equities showed they added $502 million into European equities in the seven-day period to Feb.
 19, a 34th straight week of net inflows - marking the longest streak of weekly inflows since Lipper started to monitor flows in 1992.